If the pH of a solution is above 7, how is that solution classified?

 Prepare for the Natural Science 2 (NAS 2) Exam with detailed quizzes, flashcards, and multiple-choice questions.
 Each question includes hints and explanations to enhance understanding and readiness.

-When the pH of a solution is above 7, it is classified as basic or alkaline.
-The pH scale ranges from 0 to 14, where a pH of 7 is considered neutral.
-Values below 7 indicate acidity, while values above 7 indicate a basic or alkaline solution.
-This classification is important in various scientific fields, including chemistry, biology, and environmental science, as it helps to understand the behavior of substances in different environments.
-Basic solutions typically have a higher concentration of hydroxide ions (OH-) relative to hydrogen ions (H+), which contributes to their alkaline properties.
-Examples of basic substances include baking soda and soap.
+A solution with a pH above 7 is classified as basic or alkaline.
+The pH scale ranges from 0 to 14, with 7 being considered neutral.
+Values below 7 indicate acidity, whereas values above 7 signify that the solution has a higher concentration of hydroxide ions (OH-) compared to hydrogen ions (H+), which characterizes basic solutions.

 Subscribe